bjnhur/pico-examples/README.md

 From upper porting guide, the repo has a example `pico-azure-iot-sdk-c\port` directory for this sample applications.

 ### 2.2.2.
 Modify CMakeLists.txt
-In the following "CMakeLists.txt" file, find the line similar to this and replace it as your environment:
+In the following [`pico-azure-iot-sdk-c/CMakeLists.txt`](pico-azure-iot-sdk-c/CMakeLists.txt) file, find the line similar to this and replace it as your environment:

-> pico-azure-iot-sdk-c/CMakeLists.txt
 ```bash

 if(NOT DEFINED MBEDTLS_LIB_DIR)